Medical PCB Assembly and Manufacturing

 Step 5: Outer Layer Etching

-During this process, any copper that doesn’t belong in the outer layers is removed, and electroplating is used to add a layer of copper.
-Tin electroplating is used to protect copper in the critical areas after the first copper baths.
-Once the outer layer has been etched, the PCB panel is ready for Ispezione AOI and soldering.
-AOI ensures that even the copper layer of medical aesthetic PCB boards with complex circuits meets the necessary specifications.
+During this process, any copper that doesn’t belong to the outer layer is removed, and an additional layer of copper is added using electroplating.
+Electroplated tin is used to protect critical areas of copper after the initial copper bath.
+Once the outer layer etching is completed, the panel can undergo AOI Inspection checks to ensure that even medical aesthetic PCB boards with complex circuits meet the necessary specifications.

 Medical PCB Assembly